Experienced Divorce Attorneys Who Understand PA Divorce Law, Berks County Courts and the People of Reading and Berks County

 - very importantly, is better when children are involved because they don’t see their parents arguing.

 - The role of a Mediator is not to give legal advice.
 But an experienced Divorce Attorney can provide insight into possible negative ramifications of not coming to an agreement on a particular matter and going to court.
-This can give both spouses the extra incentive they may need to come to an agreement regarding a difficult issue.
+Knowledge about consequences can give both spouses the extra incentive they may need to agree on a thorny issue.

-- We know how to listen to both spouses, not dictate to you, and help you negotiate a mutually advantageous agreement of your own design.
+- We know how to listen to both spouses, not dictate to you, and help you negotiate a mutually advantageous agreement that you design.

 - Our attorneys are also competent Business Tax, Bankruptcy, Wills and Trust and Estate Planning Attorneys who understand finance and are good with numbers.
 We make sure your agreement covers all the bases.